Can a self-employed borrower get a jumbo loan without two years of tax returns?

 Debt-to-Income Calculator

-The DTI calculator lets you input your gross income, all existing monthly obligations, and projected mortgage payment to see your front-end and back-end ratios in real time.
-Model what your file looks like if student loans are excluded entirely.
-Calculate the income threshold you need to hit for your target purchase price.
-These numbers define your path.
+The DTI calculator lets you input your qualifying income, existing monthly obligations, and projected mortgage payment to see your front-end and back-end ratios in real time.
+Model how the higher qualifying income that alt-doc documentation produces changes what you can carry — and work backward from a target purchase price to the income you need to hit.

 Front vs. back-end DTI

-See both ratios — housing cost alone, and all debts combined — against the lender thresholds that determine approval.
+See both ratios — housing cost alone, and all debts combined — against the thresholds that decide approval.
+Our bank statement loan options allow up to 50% DTI, or 55% on owner-occupied and second homes that meet the residual-income and clean-mortgage-history conditions.

 Income target

-Work backward from a target purchase price to find the qualifying income you need to meet lender guidelines.
+Work backward from a target purchase price to find the qualifying income you need to meet program guidelines.

 Free · No login · No credit pull required